 Soil health is elemental to sustainable land management and is an important consideration for farms of all sizes.
 Anything from erosion to contamination, loss of biodiversity, soil compaction, and everything in between, can be detrimental to crop production and the viability of the farm itself.

-As early as 1978, researchers have been interested in the effects of soil moisture on, first the visible spectrum, but as spectroscopy techniques improves, eventually extending into the near- and mid-infrared.
+As early as 1978, researchers were interested in the effects of soil moisture on (initially) the visible spectrum, but as spectroscopy techniques improve, this eventually extended into the near- and mid-infrared.
 In 2014, researchers in Hungary were working to calibrate spectral data intended to develop algorithms that would allow fast, field-scale measurements of soil moisture content .

-The development of algorithms that will one day allow for field-scale deployment of spectroscopy-based moisture measurements begins first in the laboratory with data collection.
-Soil samples collected from orchards with varying soil characteristics from around the region were first kiln dried in the lab to a consistent aridity.
+The development of algorithms that will one day allow for field-scale deployment of spectroscopy-based moisture measurements starts in the laboratory with data collection.
+Soil samples collected from orchards with varying soil characteristics from around the region were first kiln-dried in the lab to a consistent aridity.
 Water was then reintroduced slowly, with spectra collected each 2.5ml until the samples were fully saturated.
 They identified the wavelengths 1450-1460 nm and 1920-1930 nm as the most sensitive for quantifying soil moisture.